lyteword/chspurgeon-tod/volume-4/psalm-92.md

 — *Andrew Fuller.*

 **Verse 3.** (*last clause* ). *On meditation with a harp.* (New translation.)
-By a bold but intelligible figure, meditation is referred to as an instrument, precisely as the lyre and harp are, the latter being joined with it as a mere accompaniment.— *J.A.
-Alexander.*
+By a bold but intelligible figure, meditation is referred to as an instrument, precisely as the lyre and harp are, the latter being joined with it as a mere accompaniment.— *J. A. Alexander.*

 **Verse 3.** *With a solemn sound.* Let Christians abound as much as they will in the holy, heavenly exercise of singing in God's house and in their own houses; but let it be performed as a holy act, wherein they have immediately and visibly to do with God.
 When any social open act of devotion or solemn worship of God is performed, God should be reverenced as present.
 As we would not have the ark of God depart from us, her provoke God to make a breach upon us, we should take heed that we handle the ark with reverence.— *Jonathan Edwards, in "Errors connected with singing praises to God."*

 **Verse 4.** *Thou LORD hast made me glad through thy work.* One of the parts of the well spending of the Sabbath, is the looking upon, and consideration of the works of creation.
 The consideration of the Lord's works will afford us much sweet refreshment and joy when God blesses the meditation; and when it is so we ought to acknowledge our gladness most thankfully and lift up our heart in his ways.— *David Dickson.*

-**Verse 4.** *Thy work.* The "work of God" here is one no less marvellous than that of creation, which was the original ground of hallowing the Sabbath (see title of this Psalm)—namely, the final redemption of his people.— *A.R.
-Fausset.*
+**Verse 4.** *Thy work.* The "work of God" here is one no less marvellous than that of creation, which was the original ground of hallowing the Sabbath (see title of this Psalm)—namely, the final redemption of his people.— *A. R. Fausset.*

 **Verse 4.** *Made me glad through thy work*, etc. Surely there is nothing in the world, short of the most undivided reciprocal attachment, that has such power over the workings of the human heart as the mild sweetness of Nature.
 The most ruffled temper, when emerging from the town, will subside into a calm at the sight of an extended landscape reposing in the twilight of a fine evening.
 It is then that the spirit of peace settles upon the heart, unfetters the thoughts, and elevates the soul to the Creator.
 It is then that we behold the Parent of the universe in his works; we see his grandeur in earth, sea, sky; we feel his affection in the emotions which they raise, and half mortal, half etherealized, forgot where we are in the anticipation of what that world must be, of which this lovely earth is merely the shadow.— *Miss Porter.*